Occupational therapy: Post-World War II

-These assumptions have been developed over time and are the basis of the values that underpin the Codes of Ethics issued by the national associations.
-The relevance of occupation to health and well-being remains the central theme.

-In the 1950s, criticism from medicine and the multitude of disabled World War II veterans resulted in the emergence of a more reductionistic philosophy.
-While this approach led to developments in technical knowledge about occupational performance, clinicians became increasingly disillusioned and re-considered these beliefs.
-As a result, client centeredness and occupation have re-emerged as dominant themes in the profession.
-Over the past century, the underlying philosophy of occupational therapy has evolved from being a diversion from illness, to treatment, to enablement through meaningful occupation.

-Three commonly mentioned philosophical precepts of occupational therapy are that occupation is necessary for health, that its theories are based on holism and that its central components are people, their occupations (activities), and the environments in which those activities take place.
-However, there have been some dissenting voices.
-Mocellin, in particular, advocated abandoning the notion of health through occupation as he proclaimed it obsolete in the modern world.
-As well, he questioned the appropriateness of advocating holism when practice rarely supports it.
-Some values formulated by the American Occupational Therapy Association have been critiqued as being therapist-centric and do not reflect the modern reality of multicultural practice.

-In recent times occupational therapy practitioners have challenged themselves to think more broadly about the potential scope of the profession, and expanded it to include working with groups experiencing occupational injustice stemming from sources other than disability.
-Examples of new and emerging practice areas would include therapists working with refugees, children experiencing obesity, and people experiencing homelessness.

 Practice frameworks

-An occupational therapist works systematically with a client through a sequence of actions called the occupational therapy process.
-There are several versions of this process as described by numerous scholars.
+An occupational therapist works systematically with a client through a sequence of actions called an "occupational therapy process."
+There are several versions of this process.
 All practice frameworks include the components of evaluation (or assessment), intervention, and outcomes.
 This process provides a framework through which occupational therapists assist and contribute to promoting health and ensures structure and consistency among therapists.

+Occupational Therapy Practice Framework (OTPF, United States)

 The Occupational Therapy Practice Framework (OTPF) is the core competency of occupational therapy in the United States.
 The OTPF is divided into two sections: domain and process.
 The domain includes environment, client factors, such as the individual's motivation, health status, and status of performing occupational tasks.
 The domain looks at the contextual picture to help the occupational therapist understand how to diagnose and treat the patient.
 The process is the actions taken by the therapist to implement a plan and strategy to treat the patient.